 Management: 6 Simple Tips For New Managers

-All managers have a first day in the job.
+Tips For New Managers – all managers have a first day in the job.
 And it is never easy!
 So here are some tips to help you on your way;

 - Understand your organization; its rules and culture.
 Your team is part of a wider organization and you need to understand that wider context.
 How do people behave – what are the rules (written and unwritten)?
 Spend some time finding out and talk to your HR department about what they expect of you as a manager